-You can create an alert to receive a scheduled email whenever the results from a query-based or Look-linked dashboard tile meet or exceed a specified threshold.
+You can create an alert to send an email or Slack notification whenever the results from a query-based or Look-linked dashboard tile meet or exceed a specified threshold.
 Looker creates alerts based on comparisons of whole number and decimal data values.
 However, with a simple workaround, you can set alerts based on percentage changes of data values.

 To set an alert condition based on a change in data values, your query must contain a date field.

 Say that you want to be compare the percent change in average temperature in San Francisco from one period to the previous period and be alerted when the temperature has increased by more than two percent.